 The University has adopted the following Equality and Diversity policy statement:

-The formal adoption of this policy is the concern not only of Heads of Departments, but also of every individual involved in the recruitment and selection process.
-Selectors must adhere to the principles in this policy statement to ensure that:
+The formal adoption of this policy is the concern not only of Deans and Heads of Departments, but also of every employee in the University.
+Managers are required to put into effect the principles of this policy statement to ensure that:

 They will comply with the legal requirements relating to the elimination of discriminatory practices

 They will be maximising the full potential of all staff available to them

 They will comply not only with the law, but also with the spirit of the law